 What does a two-stage snow blower mean?
 In addition to the rotating auger at the front, the second stage is the addition of an impeller system.
-The spinning impeller enables you to clear heavier wet snow and a larger amount as it can throw the snow faster.
-Thanks to its 22-26 inch clearing width, which is wider than the single stage, you will get the job done in no time.
+The spinning impeller allows you to clear heavier wet snow and a larger amount as it can throw the snow faster.

 Which Is Best: 2 Stage Vs. 1 Stage Snow Blower?

 2 Stage vs 1 stage snow blowers: which is best I hear you ask?
 Well, if you usually receive a low to moderate snowfall a single stage will suit you fine.
 However, since two stage snow blowers are more powerful, they are better for the heavier wet snow, and snow that is above 10 inches deep.

 It’s worth noting that two stage blowers are the best options for driveways and gravel surfaces as the auger shouldn’t actually touch the ground when set correctly.

 What Is A Three Stage Snow Blower?

 For the heaviest snowfall and large areas, nothing competes better than a three stage snow blower.
 These are the most powerful equipment for snow removal, by far.